Co-authored by Emma Lunn and Mehdi Punjwani

 The Schengen area refers to the 26 European states that have officially abolished passport and border control along their mutual borders.
 The countries are as follows: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.

-Additionally, as a safety measure, there is an emergency EU plan to keep the Eurostar tunnel running for three months after we leave the EU – the deadline has been extended to 31 October, 2019, although Theresa May says it could be sooner if a deal is agreed.
+Additionally, as a safety measure, there is an emergency EU plan to keep the Eurostar tunnel running for three months after we leave the EU – and the deadline has been extended to 31 January.

 However, it’s important to consider whether your travel insurance policy will cover you if there are disruptions to travel as a result of Brexit.